mevers/ChIPseq_H3K27me3_spleen/README.md

 ## Requirements

-1. Raw sequencing data must be downloaded manually and place in folder `./rawData`.
+1. Raw sequencing data must be downloaded manually and placed in folder `./rawData`.

+2. The reference genome needs to be downloaded manually by executing `./ref/GRCm38+rDNA_repeat/download_Ensembl_ref.sh`.

-2. The full analysis was tested using the following program/package versions:
+3. The full analysis was tested using the following program/package versions:

     * bedtools 2.25.0-24-g3d31735-dirty
     * bowtie2 and bowtie2-build 2.2.6